sosga/larn/src/config/config.md

 - config.cpp

-This file contains the PATHLEN for scorefiles etc..
+This file contains the FL_MAX_PATH_NAME_LENGTH for scorefiles etc..